0 – 4

 From birth to age 4 is an important time in any child’s development.
 Some children with SEND may have their needs or disabilities identified at this age whereas other children’s needs may not become clear until later.

 If you have concerns or questions about your child’s development at this age you should speak to your health visitor or community health worker.
-You could also visit a local children’s centre, they will help you to support your child’s development at home and give you advice and support.
+You could also contact a local children’s centre, they will help you to support your child’s development at home and give you advice and support.
 They specialise in supporting parents and carers to develop the knowledge, confidence and skills needed to care for children and give them the best start in life.
 Children’s centres are free and available to families from before the birth of your child and until your child is 5 years old.

 For more information about early years and childcare for all children please go to the Early years and childcare pages.
 For information about the SEND support available in an Early Years setting (settings include pre-schools, day care providers, child minders and school nursery classes), visit their website or speak to the setting manager.
 Information about the two maintained nursery schools in Devon can be found on their website and this information should include details about the SEND support the setting offers, its SEND policy and an SEN Information Report.